Eschatologue/CM_wiki/docs/gameplay/dice-rolls.md

 ### Skill

-Ability checks are usually made using a specified skill.
+Ability Checks are usually made using a specified skill.
 Skills are specific areas of expertise, each associated with an ability, that characters can be proficient in.

 Characters add their proficiency bonus to any ability checks they make using skills they are proficient in.